imagineLife/big-site/content/mongo/performance/multi-key-indexes.md

 genres: ["Rock", "Pop","Metal"]
 ```

 the server would create index keys for each item in the array.
+For the above example, the db would create indexes on `Rock`, `Pop`, and `Metal`.

 With multi-key indexes, Indexes can also deal with nested arrays & nested docs.
 Could make an index on the below arr of objs, & the db would make index keys on the `color`, `weight`, and `name` keys.